 Does anyone else look forward to summer just to go berry picking?
 I hope it’s not just me!
 It is definitely one of the best days of summer for me.
-I need to go berry picking so I can make one of my favorite treats – Homemade Mixed Berry Oatmeal Jam Bars!
-Being out there is awesome and I am happy to do the work to collect them!
+I need to go berry picking so I can make one of my favorite desserts – homemade jam and jam bars!

 Oats: Use old-fashioned oats for the best results.
 They will hold up properly while being cooked.